ProximaD/Solar-Panel-Website/README.md

 .
 With the files open in Visual Studio Code, press the Go Live button at the bottom of the window to launch the files with Live Server.

 .
-You could alternatively right click and open the index.html with your browser
+You could alternatively right-click and open the index.html with your browser

 # Authors

-👤Sandra Shitsukane
+👤Sandra Lavenda

 GitHub: ProximaD